 These are the (5) five reasons ghee is a better ingredient in making lemon butter sauce.
 Ghee is a kind of butter called clarified butter; making the sauce with ghee, the term butter is not changing or changing.

 Lemon butter sauce with ghee: How to cook the sauce?

-Cook the ghee, stirring it carefully and frequently.
+- Cook the ghee, stirring it carefully and frequently.

-Once the ghee butter turns golden, remove it from the heat instantly.
+- Once the ghee butter turns golden, remove it from the heat instantly.

-Filter the hot ghee clarified butter through a strainer or cheesecloth
+- Filter the hot ghee clarified butter through a strainer or cheesecloth

-Permit it to sit a while and let it be cool.
+- Permit it to sit a while and let it be cool.
 When the ghee becomes a little settled, add lemon juice and salt.

 About Milkio Grass-fed ghee:

-Milkio grass-fed ghee products are verified non-GMO.
+Milkio grass-fed ghee products are verified as non-GMO.
 Milkio Foods, the leading grass-fed ghee manufacturer and exporter, produces them.
 The ghee is all-natural and offers an intense nutty feel-good aroma, rich, creamy texture, and additive-free quality, making it a superfood for the kitchen.

-Milkio Ghee is gluten, lactose, casein, carb, sugar, and a chemical-free product safe for consuming lactose intolerants and casein sensitives.
+Milkio Ghee is a gluten, lactose, casein, carb, sugar, and chemical-free product safe for consuming lactose intolerants and casein sensitives.
 It is keto and paleo diet-friendly.
 Milkio ghee products do not contain artificial color, flavor, or preservatives.